Wouldn’t it be great if after adding content to your WordPress site, the following took place … just from your post address:

 To effectively change your permalink structure and avoid SEO problems, sending visitors to error pages, etc. you will need to configure your redirection system before changing the permalink structure of your site.

 You can site using a redirection plugin like Simple 301 Redirects, or Redirection, or use the services of a professional to help you set up and redirect your permalinks correctly to avoid problems and troubleshoot any errors.

 (Set up 301 redirects using plugins or use the services of a professional)

 Congratulations!
-Now you know how to change your blog to display SEO-friendly URLs for your posts.
-For additional information on using Permalinks, see the WordPress codex here or contact us for assistance with your WordPress site:
+Now you know how to change your site to display SEO-friendly URLs for your posts.
+To learn more about using Permalinks, see the official WordPress documentation here or contact us for assistance with your WordPress site:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

 Did you enjoy this post?
 Please feel free to share this tutorial with others using the share buttons below.